OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Covering a distance of 79.8 miles, Estrada Velha Campinas is a long yet easy-going route with quality asphalt roads making the whole ride comfortable.
+Covering a distance of 79.8 miles (128.4 km), Estrada Velha Campinas is a long, yet easy-going, route with quality asphalt roads making the whole ride comfortable.
 The route combines beautiful scenery with several easy climbs, but it’s mostly a flat course tracing over two of the best Brazilian highways, Anhanguera and Bandeirantes.
 It’s a great option to explore the countryside in the São Paulo state.

-Taking the roads next to the river Pinheiros in the city center, Pelotão do Jóquei is the perfect cycle route to explore within the city and get a feel for just how big São Paulo truly is.
-It’s one of the most popular routes for group riding in São Paulo and winds over 52.6 miles of inner-city roads, proving an excellent training path for local professionals and amateurs.
-Whilst some riders whip down this route at incredible speed, take your time to leisurely amble along to take in the city and its hectic yet exciting vibe.
+Taking the roads next to the river Pinheiros in the city centre, Pelotão do Jóquei is the perfect cycle route to explore within the city and get a feel for just how big São Paulo truly is.
+It’s one of the most popular routes for group riding in São Paulo and winds over 52.6 miles (84.7km) of inner-city roads, proving an excellent training path for local professionals and amateurs.
+While some riders whip down this route at incredible speed, take your time to leisurely amble along to take in the city and its hectic, yet exciting, vibe.

-Follow the route through the city, passing through famous neighborhoods such as Vila Madalena, known for its numerous bars and buzzing nightlife.
-The path will lead you out of the city and into the countryside, worlds apart from the heaving hub of the city and on to Pico do Jaraguá, the highest mountain in São Paulo and world heritage site nominee.
-The path is 32.2 miles with a series of challenging climbs, yet the effort is worth it for unbeatable views over the huge city.
+Follow the route through the city, passing through famous neighbourhoods such as Vila Madalena, known for its numerous bars and buzzing nightlife.
+The path will lead you out of the city and into the countryside, worlds apart from the heaving hub of the city and onto Pico do Jaraguá, the highest mountain in São Paulo and World Heritage Site nominee.
+The path is 32.2 miles (52km) with a series of challenging climbs, yet the effort is worth it for unbeatable views over the huge city.
 It’s not unheard of for gold to be found on this mountain, so keep your eyes out on the way up and back down!

 Volta de Cabreúva, also known as Volta do Suco, is the ideal route for a total break from the city, taking you down long sweeping roads through forests and open fields.
-The route follows the Estrada dos Romeiros, a beautiful road which follows the river Tiete and is also a Catholic pilgrimage route.
-The 112.7 mile path is fringed with tall trees with wonderful views, few cars and plenty of waterfalls to visit.
-Just be careful when leaving São Paulo and reentering the city as the traffic is heavy and chaotic, requiring extra vigilance.
+The route follows the Estrada dos Romeiros, a beautiful road which follows the river Tietê and is also a Catholic pilgrimage route.
+The 112.7-mile (181.4km) path is fringed with tall trees, offers wonderful views and plenty of waterfalls to visit and is pleasant to ride thanks to only few cars being around.
+Just be careful when leaving São Paulo and reentering the city as the traffic there is heavy and chaotic, requiring extra vigilance.

-Volta de Jordanésia courses over the two highways Anhanguera and Rodovia dos Bandeirantes, offering a flat route of 61.9 miles that really allows you to push your limits and pick up speed.
-The views over the countryside are fantastic with just a few easy climbs.
+Volta de Jordanésia courses over the two highways Anhanguera and Rodovia dos Bandeirantes, offering a flat route of 61.9 miles (100km) that really allows you to push your limits and pick up speed.
+The views of the countryside are fantastic, and there are a few easy climbs.
 The best time to do this course is on the weekends as the weekdays can get very traffic-heavy.

 The cycle route Volta da Interligação Anchieta-Imigrantes follows the two main highways in São Paulo that lead to the southern São Paulo beaches, Rodovia dos Imigrantes and Rodovia Anchieta.
-On sunny days, the views across the forests and mountainous peaks are beautiful and the 57 mile route includes natural scenery as well as a few city roads.
-This path is notorious for rain and wind though so double check the forecast before going.
+On sunny days, the views across the forests and mountainous peaks are beautiful, and the 57-mile (91.7km) route includes natural scenery as well as a few city roads.
+This path is notorious for rain and wind though, so double check the forecast before going.